waltsu/unichat/client/README.md

 `gulp dev` makes a static server and run livereload.
 Use chrome livereload extension to get it working.

+To see that the dev environment is running correctly, navigate with your browser to `localhost:8000`

 For production
 ```
 gulp